Wobblucy/WoWLogreplayer-Public/README.md

 # Release taken down as it was potentially in violation of API ToS of Wclogs.
-Going to post a release tomorrow that excludes WCLogs functionality until we can be sure to stay on side!
+Going to post a release tomorrow that excludes WCLogs functionality.
+May return at a later date/in some other form if there is a good way to stay onside.

 # AwowLab